Real data for Data and AI enthusiasts.

 Analysis: Fastest Laps always occur in the final phase (100% ERS + fresh tyres + minimum fuel).
 Verstappen AUS, Antonelli CHN/JPN/MIA.
 Drivers outside the top 10 often attempt the FL for the +1 bonus point.

-Maximum causal outlier 2026: SC lap 22 JPN (Bearman 50G crash) converted Antonelli’s defeat into victory.
+Maximum causal outlier 2026: SC lap 22 JPN (Bearman 50G crash) converted Antonelliβs defeat into victory.
 In MIA: Gasly flip + Hadjar (SC lap 7) decided the winner.
-SC = highest-impact exogenous variable in 4/4 races of 2026.
+In Canada: Russell abandoned from the lead with power unit failure.
+SC = highest-impact exogenous variable in 5/5 races of 2026.

 | Rk | Rk | Time | Lap | Context |